papersgpt/chatpdflocal/README.md

         *   **Windows:** `Ctrl + Enter`

 *   **Chat with Multiple PDFs**
     *   Select multiple files or a collection in the main Zotero window.
 Hold `Ctrl` while clicking files on Windows.
 Hold `Command` while clicking files on Mac.

+#### 2. Select a LLM model and configure the API KEY of the model, more detailed information please see [here](https://www.papersgpt.com/blogs/cookbook-papersgpt)

-#### 2. Ask Questions
+#### 3. Ask Questions

 *   Use the built-in prompts for common tasks like: Summary, Background, Generating a literature review, Theoretical frameworks, Future directions.
 *   You can also directly type any question or custom prompt to start the conversation.

 ### Step 3: Manage Your Findings and close the chat

-*   After chatting, you can easily **save the key insights and answers** you've gathered from the conversation.
+*   After chatting, you can easily save the key insights and answers you've gathered from the conversation.

-*   When you're finished, click the **red cross (X) close button** to exit the PapersGPT window.
+*   When you're finished, click the red cross (X) close button to exit the PapersGPT window.